numfocus/urg-orgs/README.md

 Take a look at our [user stories](user-stories) for potential ways to use this directory.

-Want to contribute?
-Look at the project issues!

 This project was started as part of the 2017 NumFOCUS Diversity in Scientific Computing Unconference.
 Initial contributors include:

 - Amelia Kallaher, Cornell University